lee-zhg/intro-machine-learning/ModelBuild-Code.md

 ## [Optional] Step 5: Test the Model via API

-1. Retrieve the API key and Instance ID of the `Machine Learning` instance
+1. Retrieve the API key and Instance ID of the `Machine Learning` instance.
+You should have obtained the `apikey` and `instance_id` at the beginning of lab.
+In case you need them again, below are the instruction.

     * Navigate to IBM Cloud dashboard at https//cloud.ibm.com.
     * Expand the `Services` section under the `Resource summary`.